What does our setting offer your child with Special Educational Needs or Disabilities (SEND)?

-- You can also talk to the Head teacher, Jackie McGregor or Assistant Head and SENCO Sarah Woodfield.
+- You can also talk to the Headteacher, Sarah Woodfield or Liz Williams (SENCO).

 - The teacher/room leader/key person may talk to you informally or arrange a meeting with you to discuss concerns that are identified.
 In addition to this ‘Parent Meetings’ to share your child’s learning and development take place three times a year.

 What are the different types of support and learning interventions available for children with SEN and/or Disabilities in this setting?